 Who is in scope?
 Companies and most autónomos who issue invoices with software and are not in SII (the real-time VAT books).

 Does this force e-invoicing?
 Not by itself.
 Verifactu is about how invoices are recorded.
-B2B e-invoicing is a separate law called Crea y Crece (it controls the format and delivery of invoices between businesses).
+B2B e-invoicing is a separate rule called Crea y Crece (it controls the format and delivery of invoices between businesses).

 What dates matter?
 Jan 1, 2026 for companies.
 Jul 1, 2026 for the rest in scope.
-Cash caps and crypto rules already apply.

 Anti-fraud law - what it is and why it matters

-Integrity - no hidden edits
+- Integrity - no hidden edits.

-Inalterability - you cannot change data without leaving a trace
+- Inalterability - you cannot change data without leaving a trace.

-Traceability - you can follow the history
+- Traceability - you can follow the full history.

 Anti-fraud law 2025 - what actually changes this year